bxparks/AceRoutine/README.md

 ### Macros

-The following macros are used:
+The following macros are available to hide a lot of boilerplate code:

 * `COROUTINE()`: defines an instance of `Coroutine` class or a user-provided custom subclass of `Coroutine`
 * `COROUTINE_BEGIN()`: must occur at the start of a coroutine body